glocalcoop/activistnetwork-OLD/wp-content/plugins/network-latest-posts/readme.txt

 = Shortcode Options =

 This is an just an example with the default values which means I could have used `[nlposts]` instead, but this will show you how the parameters are passed.
+For more examples please visit the Network Latest Post website.

 `[nlposts title=NULL
           number_posts=10